 The PLUTO trial randomised 31 pregnancies and collected information from another 46 pregnancies where the parents or clinicians elected for one management pathway or the other.
 The reasons we suspect contributed to slow recruitment were a lower than expected prevalence of fetal bladder obstruction, strong preferences for one option by the fetal medicine specialists and parents opting for termination of pregnancy upon diagnosis.

-What impact will this study have?
+What impact did this study have?

 - Outcome in fetal lower urinary tract obstruction : a prospective registery.
 Morris RK, Middleton LJ, Malin GL, Quinlan-Jones E, Daniels J, Khan KS, Deeks J, Kilby MD.
 Ultrasound Obstet Gynecol.
 2015 Feb 4; doi: 10.1002/uog.14808